acobster/recurse/crdt/README.md

 Say we have three nodes on a network.
 You want each node to keep track of some global state: a single integer.
 That's our counter.
 You can't decrement the global count.
 It can only go up.

-Each node has its own G-Counter: a simple CRDT representing a grow-only counter.
+Each node has its own G-Counter: a simple CRDT representing that node's **local view** of our grow-only counter.
 Now let's say the nodes can only talk to each other indirectly, over a simple pub/sub API with two functions: `broadcast!` and `subscribe!`.
 To converge on the global value, each node sends the other nodes vectors of how many times it thinks it and the other nodes have incremented:

 ```
 [5 3 2]